Ngee Ann Secondary School: Campus

 Ngee Ann Secondary School is located in proximity to two establishments; Tampines Mart and Tampines 201 which students frequent for lunch and meetings.
 The school is adjacent to Tampines East MRT station on the Downtown line.

 Academic information

 Being a government secondary school, Ngee Ann Secondary School offers three academic streams, namely the four-year Express course, as well as the Normal Course, comprising Normal (Academic) and Normal (Technical) academic tracks.

 O Level Express Course

 The Express Course is a nationwide four-year programme that leads up to the Singapore-Cambridge GCE Ordinary Level examination.

 Academic subjects

-The examinable academic subjects for Singapore-Cambridge GCE Ordinary Level offered by Ngee Ann Secondary School for upper secondary level (via. streaming in secondary 2 level), as of 2019, are listed below.
+The compulsory examinable academic subjects for Singapore-Cambridge GCE Ordinary Level offered by the school for upper secondary level (via. streaming in secondary 2 level) as of 2019, are listed below: